 The total accumulation of observation time is included on one line with the date observation care began.

 Observation services are provided on an outpatient basis.

 Should be billed according to observation billing guidelines.

-All hours of observation should be submitted on a single line.
+All hours of observation up to 72 hours should be submitted on a single line.